LuxuryRangeRover/RoAnalytics/overpay-calculations.md

      | Give          | 0% - 3% of the item’s RAP   |
      | Recieve       | 5% - 10% of the item’s RAP  |

   2. Once the base overpay ranges are established, adjustments (bonus/drop) are applied based on best price (first table) and demand (second table).
+The % will shift the whole range of that item's overpay, preserving width, more on it later.
      | **BP vs RAP Difference**       | **Adjustment**  | **% Change**     |
      | :----------------------------- | :-------------- | :--------------: |
      | > +30%                         | Bonus           |       +15%       |